Cbyernus/SteamVR/Action-manifest.md

 Where `x` and `y` are positive Integers.

+If you set the `minimum_required_version` property, you will also need to update the `action_manifest_version` property in each controller's binding file.
+The controller's `action_manifest_version` is compared to the `minimum_required_version` so that old bindings (such as ones on the Steam workshop) can be rejected.

-Once set at the select bindings menu this will display the message `These bindings were made with an older version of <appname> and need to be updated.` There does not appear to be any further interaction from this option, as out of date Binding files can still be used.
+The action manifests 'version' number is used in the bindings menu to display the message `These bindings were made with an older version of <appname> and need to be updated.`